kfungwm/nycda-bulletin/README.md

 After that, restart your terminal to propagate these changes to your shell.

-This will allow Lloyd to grade your assignments without having to go into your code and change your connection string to his configuration.
+This will allow Robert to grade your assignments without having to go into your code and change your connection string to his configuration.